 July is one of the wettest months and the second hottest.

 On one occasion during my stay, wild storms hit Tbilisi and the following morning temperature dropped to 14 C (57 F).
 This, after a week of highs of 38 C (100 F).

 If you want to avoid the hottest temperatures but still get plenty of sunshine, September is a great time to visit.
-It’s also one of the harvest months at the vineyards, an important cultural event in Georgia.
+It’s also one of the harvest months at the vineyards, an important local cultural event in Georgia.